gloriaconcepto/Medium-Publications-Application/README.md

 2) The user's avatar/image if available.

-3)Number of publications subscribe by the user
+3)  Number of publications subscribe by the user

 4) Links to user's 5 recent posts.